 Richard Tunnicliffe - cello

-He is principal cello with The Avison Ensemble, whose performances and recordings of English string music of the 18th century are meeting with considerable success, and whose recording of the complete works of Arcangelo Corelli, released on Linn Records in 2013, commemorates the 300th anniversary of the composer's death.
-He is also regularly invited to be principal/continuo cello or viola da gamba soloist with major orchestras.
-These have included the Orchestra of the Age of Enlightenment, with whom he has been associated since its foundation, the Boston Symphony, Frankfurt Radio S.O., City of Birmingham S.O., English National Opera, Scottish Chamber Orchestra and the London Mozart Players, and under conductors such as Haitink, Rattle, Iván Fischer, Mackerras and Elder.
+He is principal cello with The Avison Ensemble and is regularly invited to be principal/continuo cello or viola da gamba soloist with major orchestras.
+These have included The Orchestra of the Age of Enlightenment, the Boston Symphony Orchestra, Frankfurt Radio S.O., City of Birmingham S.O., English National Opera, Scottish Chamber Orchestra and the London Mozart Players, and under conductors such as Haitink, Rattle, Iván Fischer, Mackerras and Elder.

-He is a member of the renowned viol consort Fretwork, known worldwide for their innovative programmes which frequently include new works.
-Their recording of Purcell's Fantasias (Harmonia Mundi USA) received an award at the 2009 Gramophone awards, and in June 2010 they hosted a week-long series at London's Kings Place, when they premiered works by Alexander Goehr and Orlando Gough.
+He is a member of the renowned viol consort Fretwork, known worldwide for their innovative programmes.
+Their recording of Purcell's Fantasias (Harmonia Mundi USA) received a Gramophone award in 2009.
 They regularly tour in the USA and Europe, and their most recent recording, a new arrangement of Bach's Goldberg Variations (also for H.M.U.) was released to critical acclaim.

 'Thoroughly engaging, demonstrating mastery of the instrument and of the chosen repertoire.'more >>All Music Guide

 '...the virtues of the Avison group are once again on full display here; the players achieve a sparkling liveliness...it's beautifully done...'more >>Early Music Review